 - Adding suggested people as a lead or contact

 - Managing your email, phone calls, and text messages

 - Bringing leads into Sell from different sources

-You can communicate directly through Sell by integrating an external email system such as Google Mail and Microsoft Exchange (see Integrating email with Zendesk Sell).
+You can communicate directly through Sell by integrating an external email system such as Google Mail and Microsoft Exchange (see Connecting your email with Zendesk Sell).